Bob Goldberg talking to an elderly woman about estate planning and administration with her daughter who is part of the sandwich generation.

 Life insurance policies are often issued through employers or purchased privately by individuals.
 If you have life insurance coverage, you will need to ensure your account is in order and included in your final estate plan.
 You will need to name a beneficiary and include information on how your loved ones can access the policy following your death.

-A trust is a fiduciary relationship between three parties: the trustmaker (settlor, grantor, trustor), who creates the trust; the trustee, who is chosen by the trustmaker to hold legal title to trust property, and the beneficiary, the person for whom the trust is created, who has the right to use and enjoy the trust property.
+A Trust is a fiduciary relationship between three parties: the trustmaker (settlor, grantor, trustor), who creates the trust; the trustee, who is chosen by the trustmaker to hold legal title to trust property, and the beneficiary, the person for whom the Trust is created, who has the right to use and enjoy the trust property.

-Many people establish trusts to provide funds for their children, set aside assets for long-term care, and for many other estate planning needs.
-If you have a pet you want to take care of following your passing, you may want to consider pet trusts.
-By setting up a trust for a pet or companion animal, you can designate a caretaker, set the terms of your pet’s care, and set aside funds for food, supplies, medical care, and other important costs.
+Many people establish Trusts to provide funds for their children, set aside assets for long-term care, and for many other Estate Planning needs.
+If you have a pet you want to take care of following your passing, you may want to consider Pet Trusts.
+By setting up a Trust for a pet or companion animal, you can designate a caretaker, set the terms of your pet’s care, and set aside funds for food, supplies, medical care, and other important costs.

 Have questions about your unique situation?